-3.3.3 Civic Design Review Committee: Relative to the Public Art Program, the responsibilities of the Civic Design Review Committee and Public Art Trust and Special Projects Program Director include, but are not limited to the following:
+3. 3.
+3. Civic Design Review Committee: Relative to the Public Art Program, the responsibilities of the Civic Design Review Committee supporting staff include, but are not limited to the following:

-- Ensure that Civic Design Review applicants have submitted a completed Art Enrichment Allocation Form prior to Phase One Review and initiated discussion with the Public Art staff regarding opportunities for artist involvement (see Appendix C).
+- Ensure that Civic Design Review applicants have submitted a completed Art Enrichment Allocation Form and Civic Art Collection Report prior to Phase One Review and initiated discussion with the Public Art staff regarding opportunities for artist involvement (see Appendix C).

-- Non-compliance on the part of the client agency with the art enrichment requirement may result in refusal by the Civic Design Committee to engage Phase 2 or 3 review.
+- Non-compliance on the part of the client agency with the art enrichment requirement may result in refusal by the Civic Design Committee to schedule future required reviews.

 - At the request of the Visual Arts Committee, the Civic Design Committee may review proposals for artwork that may have architectural or urban design implications and make recommendations and comments to the Visual Arts Committee as needed.